 A letter of credit is a legal financial document issued by a bank or a financial institution.
 This document is a promise to pay if all conditions are met.
 As an instrument, a letter of credit is very widely used in international trade.
 Despite its prevalent usage, it is complicated and difficult to understand.
-Both the documentation and the process of the letter of credit is lengthy and in detail.
+Both the documentation and the process of the letter of credit are lengthy and in detail.
 A good method to understand something is through an example.
-Therefore in this article, we will discuss a full-fledged letter of credit example in detail.
+Therefore, this article will discuss a full-fledged letter of credit example in detail.

 An Example of the Letter of Credit Process

 Step-1 – Sales Agreement

 Even before one opens a letter of credit, there should be a sales agreement.
 Therefore firstly, let’s assume that the buyer (John, i.e., importer) and the seller (Ibraham, i.e., the exporter) decide to do business together.
 John and Ibraham reside in different countries, and John agrees to purchase goods from the Ibraham.
 This gives birth to an international transaction.

 John and Ibraham decide on the price, quantity, and other terms.
 They decide to use a letter of credit for this transaction.
 The question is, why would they specifically use a letter of credit when other quicker and easier modes of payment are available?
 There might be many reasons for this, but the most common reason is that the buyer and the seller don’t trust each other to fulfill their part of the obligation.
 This may be because they are working together for the first time, or the transaction is very large and entails a high amount of risk.